tchubaba/pausepi/README.md

 ## Adding Pi-holes

-Once installed, you will need to add some information about your Pi-holes in order for the app to be able to communicate with them.
-You will need the Pi-hole's IP address and its API Token.
+Once installed, you will need to add some information about the Pi-holes in your network in order for the app to be able to communicate with them.
+You will need the Pi-holes' IP addresses and API Tokens.
 The API token can be obtained from the Pi-hole's admin dashboard under Settings > API > Show API Token.
 To configure them, run the included Pi-hole manager from the command line:
 ```shell